Learning the Lessons issue 44 (plain text format)

 The IOPC report line: raising your concerns

-The IOPC report line is designed for police officers and staff to report concerns of wrongdoing in the workplace.
+The IOPC report line exists for police officers and staff to report concerns of wrongdoing or malpractice in the workplace.

 The IOPC report line exists for police officers and staff to report concerns of wrongdoing or malpractice in the workplace.
 Reports may be made that indicate a criminal offence has been committed or may reveal evidence of misconduct that could justify the bringing of disciplinary proceedings.
 The report line is sometimes referred to as a whistleblowing line.